They Like Us Politically Angry

 Or I could decide, deliberately, what I want more of.

 At the same time, the loudest outrage often comes from people online with the least at stake.
+People insulated enough to argue, post, perform, and log off.
+Turning real harm into a spectator sport.

+No rent paid.
+No safety secured.
 No agency restored.

 That doesn’t mean caring is wrong.
 It means mistaking expression for impact is easy.
 Especially when platforms reward heat over help, and spectacle over substance.
 Especially when division is profitable.